Rajio/InvokerEZCastInDota/README.md

 # InvokerEZCastInDota
 # Use only at your own risk, you may get banned for this
-# Press the letter "t" or any other if reassigned to run the script, and "esc" to stop the script
+# Press the letter "t or y" or any other if reassigned to run the script, and "esc" to stop the script